tinacms/tina.io/_docs/Definition-of-Done.md

 ### Code + Content Changes

-1. Code compiles and change makes sense for the issue.
-All issue tasks have been ticked.
+1. Code compiles and the change aligns with the issue description.
+All tasks related to the issue have been completed.
 1. When the latest commit has been manually tested against a preview deployment.
 1. The code has been reviewed and approved by a project maintainer.